 Essential Skills in a Globalized World

-Brooklyn Law School’s new Legal Language Institute was established in recognition that the globalized legal community conducts business in many languages and requires an understanding of different legal cultures.
-The Institute’s educational programs will present opportunities for lawyers and students from abroad to sharpen their mastery of the language of American legal discourse.
-It will also give students the opportunity to study the legal culture and language of other countries.
+Brooklyn Law School’s Legal Language Institute was established in recognition that the globalized legal community conducts business in many languages and requires an understanding of different legal cultures.
+The Institute’s educational programs present opportunities for lawyers and students from abroad to sharpen their mastery of the language of American legal discourse.
+It also gives students the opportunity to study the legal culture and language of other countries.

-The Institute will launch its educational activities with an intensive Legal English program, to be offered each July (see below).
-In the near future, the Institute will expand its activities to include courses for U.S. and foreign lawyers in the legal terminology and concepts of other legal languages, including German, Spanish, French, Russian, and Chinese.
+The Institute launched its educational activities with an intensive Legal English program, offered each July (see below).
+The Institute is now expanding its activities to include courses for U.S. and foreign lawyers in the legal terminology and concepts of other legal languages, including German, Spanish, French, Russian, and Chinese.
 These courses will be open to BLS students and to members of the legal and business communities who are interested in honing their skills in the language and law of other legal cultures.

 The Institute – part of the renowned Center for Law, Language and Cognition – will also hold conferences in partnership with language and law centers from abroad, establishing it as a world leader in addressing multilingual legal issues.

 July Intensive Legal English Program

 Responding to the educational needs and demands of the many applicants to LL.M.
 Programs for Foreign-Trained Lawyers who are interested in studying law in the United States, Brooklyn Law School is pleased to offer its summer course in legal English.
 Even those students with very high TOEFL scores would benefit from a dedicated immersion in legal English prior to the start of their U.S. law degree program.
 This intensive training in language in an intensive three-week or four-week course will give students an advantage in their U.S. legal studies.